namanarora97/To-Code-or-Not-to-Code/README.md

 The ML model training script (post data cleaning) can be found in ```TrainModel.py```

+### **Warning**

+The application works on a large dataset and an equally large ML model that is fetched from an Azure blob storage.
+Since the free version of Streamlit cloud is limited to 1GB of RAM, it may crash or function very low on performance.
+For a smoother experience, you can swtich to local deployment using the instructions above.

 ## Work distribution and Process Flow

 All of our work was fairly equally distributed.
 We worked on the cleaning process in collaboration, and used DeepNote to work together and collaborate on a live shared Python notebook.
 Each team member had roughly the same contribution to the cleaning process, which was a huge task in itself because the data was extremly dirty.